OleVik/evaluation-of-open-content/README.md

 ### Development

-Necessary time and expertise necessary to produce the content.
+Necessary time and expertise to produce the content.
 Both time and technical competency are relative to other content types, not absolute values.

 #### Time